Avoid Online Divorce Services

 The Internet has revolutionized the legal profession.
 More people than ever before are drafting wills and creating trust by using online programs.
 However, when getting a divorce, it is best to avoid online services, which carry enormous risks.

-The primary appeal of an online divorce is cost.
+The primary appeal of online divorce is cost.
 Many couples are already financially strapped, and they don’t have a lot of resources to spend on legal advice.
 For this reason, online divorce services look like an attractive option.

 Instead of using an online service, contact a Wilmington divorce attorney for an in-office consultation.